pgburrack/task2/README.md

 # task2

-this task is meant for learning many things
+this task is meant for trying many things

-use it as you like
+use it as you like and use it well

+adding important description